uswds/uswds-site/pages/style/color/overview.md

 But when it comes to color, consider these general guidelines:

-- Section 508 AA+ color contrast helps colorblindness and color perception
+- Section 508 AA+ color contrast helps colorblindness and color perception.
-- Avoiding pure black text on white helps dyslexia, [Irlen Syndrome](https://irlen.com/what-is-irlen-syndrome/), light sensitivity, and autism
+- Avoiding pure black text on white helps dyslexia, [Irlen Syndrome](https://irlen.com/what-is-irlen-syndrome/), light sensitivity, and autism.
-- Best combination is the max color contrast of white/light text on black/dark background which seems to visually work well for all
+- Best combination is the max color contrast of white/light text on black/dark background which seems to visually work well for all.
-- The best option, when possible, is to provide a way for users to select their own text and background colors
+- The best option, when possible, is to provide a way for users to select their own text and background colors.

 ## USWDS color wheels